-PREAMBLE 1.
-THE ITALIAN REGULATORY FRAMEWORK: LEGISLATIVE DECREE NO. 231/2001 AND THE ADMINISTRATIVE LIABILITY OF COMPANIES FOR THE COMMISSION OF OFFENCES 1.1.
-Moving beyond the principle societas delinquere non potest and the scope of the new administrative liability of companies for the commission of offences 1.2.
-The penalties envisaged by the Decree 1.3.
-The adoption and implementation of an Organisation, Management and Control Model involving the Entity's exemption from administrative liability22 1.4.
-Guidelines of trade associations24 2.
-THE ORGANISATIONAL, MANAGEMENT AND CONTROL MODEL OF VALAGRO 2.1.
-The activities of VALAGRO 2.2.
-The activities preliminary to the adoption of the Company's Model: risk assessment and gap analysis 2.3.
-The updating of the Company's Model with respect to the crimes of self-money laundering 27 2.4.
-The updating of the Company's Model with respect to the legislative amendments to the corporate crimes and the new environmental crimes 2.5.
-The updating of the Company's Model with respect to the legislative amendments to the crime of illegal labor exploitation 2.6.
-The updating of the Company's Model with respect to the legislative amendments to the crime of corruption among private individuals and the reform of Anti-mafia Code 2.7.
-The updating of the Company's Model in relation to the introduction of tax offences and the legislative decree implementing the PIF Directive 2.8.
-The updating of the Company's Model in relation to crimes involving payment instruments and crimes against cultural heritage 2.9.
-Model's structure 3.
-THE GOVERNANCE MODEL AND ORGANISATIONAL STRUCTURE OF VALAGRO S.P.A 3.1.
-The governance model 3.2.
-The organisational structure
+PREAMBLE 7 1.
+THE ITALIAN REGULATORY FRAMEWORK: LEGISLATIVE DECREE NO. 231/2001 AND THE ADMINISTRATIVE LIABILITY OF COMPANIES FOR THE COMMISSION OF OFFENCES 7 1.1.
+Moving beyond the principle societas delinquere non potest and the scope of the new administrative liability of companies for the commission of offences 7 1.2.
+The penalties envisaged by the Decree 21 1.3.
+The adoption and implementation of an Organisation, Management and Control Model involving the Entity's exemption from administrative liability 24 1.4.
+Guidelines of trade associations 26 2.
+THE ORGANISATIONAL, MANAGEMENT AND CONTROL MODEL OF VALAGRO 27 2.1.
+The activities of VALAGRO 27 2.2.
+The activities preliminary to the adoption of the Company's Model: risk assessment and gap analysis 27 2.3.
+The updating of the Company's Model with respect to the crimes of self-money laundering 28 2.4.
+The updating of the Company's Model with respect to the legislative amendments to the corporate crimes and the new environmental crimes 29 2.5.
+The updating of the Company's Model with respect to the legislative amendments to the crim ne of illegal labor exploitation 29 2.6.
+The updating of the Company's Model with respect to the legislative amendments to the crir ne of corruption among private individuals and the reform of Anti-mafia Code 30 2.7.
+The updating of the Company's Model in relation to the introduction of tax offences and the legislative decree implementing the PIF Directive 30 2.8.
+The updating of the Company's Model in relation to crimes involving payment instruments a nd crimes against cultural heritage 31 2.9.
+The update of the Company's Model following the enforcement of Legislative Decree 24/202 3 32 2.10.
+The update of the Company's Model following the evolution of the integration process into the Syngenta Group 32